New wildfire prompts evacuations in Northern California - KESQ

 The Shasta County Sheriff’s Office issued a mandatory evacuation order because of the Fawn Fire burning in the unincorporated Mountain Gate area north of the city of Redding at the far north end of the Central Valley.

 Residents were told to temporarily gather in a parking lot at Shasta College in Redding.
 The number of residents affected was not immediately known.
-People living in other areas were warned to be prepared to leave if more evacuations are ordered.
+People living in other areas were warned to be prepared to leave.
+Some 2,000 structures were threatened.

-The fire has grown to more than 1 square mile (3.2 square kilometers) since it started Wednesday afternoon and was just 5% contained.
+The fire has grown to nearly 2 square miles (5 square kilometers) since it started Wednesday afternoon and was just 5% contained.
+The fire was burning in heavy timber on steep, rugged terrain amid hot, dry and gusty conditions.

 Statewide, more than 9,000 firefighters remained assigned to 10 large, active wildfires, according to the California Department of Forestry and Fire Protection.